How to AirPrint from iPhone to a USB Printer on Windows Across Subnets

 Install AirPrint Installer

-Install with Windows User Authentication.
-This is the only option that works.
-The Bonjour driver and this software are from 2010 and who knows if there is an exploit under Guest or with a blank password.
-Well, I do.
+Install using Windows User Authentication.
+This is the only option that works reliably.
+The Bonjour driver and this utility are from 2010, and who knows if there’s an exploit under Guest or with a blank password.
+(Well, I do.)

 Install the AirPrint service